An exhibition by the Documentation Centre of Austrian Resistance

 Eva Kriss, e-mail | phone: +43 1 22 89 469-319 (mon to fri, 8-15)

 In the National Socialist system, medicine took on a new task: the "weeding out" of people designated as "inferior."
 There was no room in the performance-orientated Volksgemeinschaft (people’s community) for the handicapped, the mentally sick, for members of social fringe groups, and nonconformists.
 They were persecuted, imprisoned, and abandoned to annihilation.

-The Heil- und Pflegeanstalt "Am Steinhof" (today's Otto Wagner Hospital) developed in the years after the Anschluss of 1938 into the Viennese center of National Socialist medical murder that was to take the lives of far more than 7,500 Steinhof patients:
+The Heil- und Pflegeanstalt "Am Steinhof" (today's Klinik Penzing) developed in the years after the Anschluss of 1938 into the Viennese center of National Socialist medical murder that was to take the lives of far more than 7,500 Steinhof patients:

 - Between 1940 and 1945 a so-called "children's ward" named Am Spiegelgrund existed on the Steinhof premises where approximately 800 sick or handicapped children and young people perished.